solliancenet/microsoft-postgres-docs-project/labs/03_postgres_extensions.md

     ![On the Server parameters page of the Azure Database for PostgreSQL Flexible Server, azure.extensions is entered and highlighted in the search bar and the AZURE_STORAGE extension is selected and highlighted.](media/postgresql-server-parameters-extensions-azure-storage.png)

     If the extension you are attempting to allowlist is not present in the list, it may not be supported in the version of PostgreSQL you are using.
 You can review the [supported extension versions in the Microsoft docs](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-extensions#extension-versions).
-Alternatively, you can run the query, `SELECT * FROM pg_available_extensions;`, against your database.
+Alternatively, you can run the query, `SELECT * FROM pg_available_extensions;`, against the database.

 3. The `pg_azure_storage` extension must be preloaded at server start and, therefore, must be added to the server's shared preloaded libraries list.
 Clear the search box on the **Server parameters** page and enter `shared_preload`.
 Expand the **VALUE** dropdown list, then locate and check the box next to the `AZURE_STORAGE` extension: